makerdao/auction-keeper/README.md

 Then, `./run_auction_keeper.sh`

-This will start a collateral `auction-keeper` for collateral type `ETH-A`.
-The keeper will use the Ethereum node at `--rpc-host` and use the `--eth-from` Ethereum account, from keystore `--eth-key`.
-The keystore password will be required upon startup.
+This will start a collateral `auction-keeper`.
+The keeper will use the Ethereum node at `--rpc-uri` and use the `--eth-from` Ethereum account, from keystore `--eth-key`.
+The keystore password will be asked upon startup.
-`ALL` system coins owned by `--eth-from` will be `join`ed and available for bidding on fixed discount auctions.
-By default, collateral won in auctions will be `exit`ed to your account upon keeper exit.

 #### Sample `run_auction_keeper.sh`
 ```